 Day 1: Arrive in Kayserberg.

 This lovely medieval town with its ruined 13th century imperial castle and fortified towers was once a free city and its former importance is evident in 12th century church with its renowned altarpiece dating from the 16th Century, its fortified bridge and renaissance town hall and beautiful crooked half-timbered houses.
+Settle into your hotel and explore the town.
+You will be given maps and route notes on arrivals.

 Day 2: Our walk takes us through the hills and valleys of the Vosges.